A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Existence of a finite expectation Brownian transport

-It is then easy to see that $\gamma(\mu)$ is always a centered measure and we have $c (\tilde{\mu}_j^R) \xrightarrow[R\to \infty]{} 1$ and $d (\tilde{\mu}_j^R) \xrightarrow[R\to \infty]{} 1$ (as the second equation tends to $c = d$ as $R\to \infty$).
-Then we can consider the families $\mu_0^R = \gamma (\tilde{\mu}_0^R)$ and $\mu_1^R = \gamma (\tilde{\mu}_1^R)$.
+It is then easy to see that $\gamma(\mu)$ is always a centered measure and we have $c (\tilde{\mu}_j^R) \mathop{\rightarrow}\limits_{R\to\infty} 1$ and $d (\tilde{\mu}_j^R) \mathop{\rightarrow}\limits_{R\to\infty} 1$ (as the second equation tends to $c = d$ as $R\to\infty$).
+Then we can consider the families $\mu_0^R = \gamma(\tilde{\mu}_0^R)$ and $\mu_1^R = \gamma (\tilde{\mu}_1^R)$.

-Now we would like to consider continuous Brownian transports from $\mu_0^R$ to $\mu_1^R$, then extract a convergent subsequence from the sequence of corresponding functions $f_R$, and finally show that the limit function $f$ indeed defines a continuous Brownian transport from $\mu_0$ to $\mu_1$.
-So, a first step in the realization of this scheme is to check that for all $R$ large enough, Theorem~\ref{thm:BT-interval} is indeed applicable for finding a continuous Brownian transport from $\mu_0^R$ to $\mu_1^R$.
+Now we would like to consider continuous finite expectation Brownian transports from $\mu_0^R$ to $\mu_1^R$, then extract a convergent subsequence from the sequence of corresponding functions $f_R$, and finally show that the limit function $f$ indeed defines a continuous finite expectation Brownian transport from $\mu_0$ to $\mu_1$.
+So, a first step in the realization of this scheme is to check that for all $R$ large enough, Theorem \ref{thm:BT-interval} is indeed applicable for finding a continuous finite expectation Brownian transport from $\mu_0^R$ to $\mu_1^R$.

-\begin{lemma} For any $R$ large enough, there exists a continuous Brownian transport from $\mu_0^R$ to $\mu_1^R$. \end{lemma} \begin{proof} We have to check that the assumptions of Theorem~\ref{thm:BT-interval} are satisfied for all $R$ large enough.
-As the conditions i)-iii) are the same in Theorems~\ref{thm:BT-line} and~\ref{thm:BT-interval}, we only have to check the two last ones.
+\begin{lemma} For any $R$ large enough, there exists a continuous finite expectation Brownian transport from $\mu_0^R$ to $\mu_1^R$. \end{lemma}

+\begin{pf} We have to check that the assumptions of Theorem \ref{thm:BT-interval} are satisfied for all $R$ large enough.
+As the conditions (i)--(iii) are the same in Theorems \ref{thm:BT-line} and \ref{thm:BT-interval}, we only have to check the two last ones.